 Your guide will take you next to the official 9/11 Memorial and the two Memorial Pools, each one built in the footprint of one of the towers and inscribed with the names of victims.
 You’ll visit the Fireman’s Memorial and learn of the endless courage of those who worked around the clock for days to save the victims of the attack – often at the cost of their own lives.
 The Survivor Tree is another poignant site you may have missed on your own.
 Don’t worry, with our expert local guides on hand, you won’t miss a beat.

 The last site on our tour, the 9/11 Memorial Museum, is wonderfully curated, with artifacts salvaged from the attack and harrowing personal stories.
 We’ve found that it’s best to visit on your own, as the displays can be quite emotional, but do we have a parting gift.
 We’ve pre-reserved your tickets so you don’t have to waste time waiting in lines here.

 With all the details taken care of throughout the day, our Lower Manhattan Tour takes the hassle out of navigating NYC’s two busiest attractions.
 And with small groups and an expert local guide, you’re guaranteed to get so much more from these special experiences.

-• Please note that guests will need to pass through airport style security to enter the 9/11 Museum.
+- Please note that guests will need to pass through airport style security to enter the 9/11 Museum.
 Certain items are not permitted in the Museum and such items will be confiscated and will not be returned.
-Please refer to 9/11 Museum's guidelines on specific prohibited items.
+Please refer to 9/11 Museum's guidelines on specifically prohibited items.